SixteenThousand/SixteenThousand/README.md

 ### About me
 Hi, my name is Thomas, I'm a maths graduate currently looking for work in software development.
 I live in the UK (specifically the midlands), and these days I split my time between my cats and over-designing my neovim config.
+I also sometimes fight the Glorious Glasgow Haskell compiler.

 ---